Biden to visit Mexico border in push on migrants, but Republicans are his biggest wall

 Republicans have continually used the border issue as a cudgel against Biden, blaming him for failing to crack down harder.
 And with a thin Republican majority in the House that gives the party's hardliners greater clout, there is little hope for compromise.

-Biden will meet at the border with local officials and community leaders, and assess border enforcement operations in El Paso, where the Democratic mayor declared a state of emergency last month, citing hundreds of migrants' sleeping on the streets in cold temperatures and thousands being apprehended every day.
+Biden - joined by Secretary of Homeland Security Alejandro Mayorkas- is expected to meet at the border with Congressional lawmakers, local officials and community leaders.

+The White House said the president would assess border enforcement operations in El Paso, where the Democratic mayor declared a state of emergency last month, citing hundreds of migrants' sleeping on the streets in cold temperatures and thousands being apprehended every day.

 U.S. border officials apprehended a record 2.2 million migrants at the border with Mexico in the 2022 fiscal year that ended in September, though that number includes individuals who tried to cross multiple times.